Xoreus/Website-Resume/content/home/experience.md

     date_start: '2020-05-01'
     date_end: '2020-12-31'
     description: |2-
       *	Worked apart of the Direct Electronic Funds Transfer team, responsible for low value high volume payments of corporate clients
-        * Designed and implemented new features on a Java based desktop application used to manage users and permissions on a mainframe
-        * Worked collaboratively with QA to complete regression testing on upgrades to the electronic funds system
       *	Interacted with technology stakeholders to define, analyze, and deliver requirements that reflect the needs of both the business and end-customers
+      * Actively designed and implemented new features on a Java-based desktop application for managing users and permissions on a mainframe.
+      * Collaborated with quality assurance to execute thorough regression testing on upgrades to the electronic funds system.

   - title: Change and Problem Process Analyst Intern
     company: BMO Financial Group
     company_url: ''